 History of Cochin Chicken

-The Cochin chicken first came into the limelight in the 1840s.
-Initially, they were called ‘Cochins-China.’
-They were initially imported from the French colony of Vietnam.
+The French colony of Vietnam initially imported them.
 They were its native, but not after the Chinese.

 The original ‘Cochins’ were not similar to those that we found today.
 They were similar to the Jungle Fowl or Malays.
 Initially, they looked tall and rangy, but they didn’t were beautiful.

 Once, Queen Victoria received a Cochin chicken from Captain Edward Belcher.
-Those chickens were crossbred with other breeds from China and Europe to obtain a need to breed.
+They crossbred those chickens with other breeds from China and Europe to obtain a desired breed.

 Cochin Chicken Lifespan